PiotrGardocki/LinkShortener/LinkShortenerAPI/README.md

 Body(HTTP Content Text) - stands for string returned from server

-`string` - green color means, that value in it is a string, provided by client or server
+`string` - grey color means, that value in it is a string, provided by client or server

 All requests needs to send POST variable 'action', which inform server what type of action you want to perform.
 Possible values will be provided in descriptions of all actions.